sagnik-sanyal/persistent_nav_v2/README.md

 ## Using a custom Navigation Bar

 You can replace the `Style1BottomNavBar` widget with your own custom widget.
 As you can see, the `navBarBuilder` gives you a `navBarConfig`, which should be everything you need to build your custom navigation bar.
-Here is an example:
+Here is an example of a custom navigation bar widget:

 ```dart
 class CustomNavBar extends StatelessWidget {